25

 Photo: Roine Piirainen/Kuvia Suomesta

-"Vihtominen" is a traditional Finnish sauna practice that involves using a "vihta" or "vasta" (depending of the dialect area) which is a bundle of leafy birch tree branches.
+"Vihtominen" is a traditional Finnish sauna practice that involves using a "vihta" or "vasta" (depending of the dialect) which is a bundle of leafy birch tree branches.
 The vihta is used during your sauna session to enhance the experience.

 Once inside the sauna and as you begin to warm up, dip the vihta in water to moisten the leaves.
 Then, gently whisk or pat yourself with the vihta.
 This practice is believed to have several benefits, including improving circulation, exfoliating the skin, and releasing a pleasant, fresh scent.